emmercm/igir/docs/usage/hardware/everdrive.md

 # EverDrive

-The [EverDrive](https://krikzz.com/) flash carts by Krikzz are some of the highest quality, highest rate of compatability, and most often recommended flash carts available on the market today.
+The [EverDrive](https://krikzz.com/) flash carts by Krikzz are some of the highest quality, highest rate of compatibility, and most often recommended flash carts available on the market today.

 ## ROMs